AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud-exp.md

 ## Migration process

-**Content Transfer Tool** is a tool developed by Adobe that you can use to initiate the migration of existing content from a source Adobe Experience Manager On-premise or Managed Services instance to the target Experience Manager Cloud Service instance.
+**Content Transfer Tool** is a tool developed by Adobe that you can use to initiate the migration of existing content from a source Adobe Experience Manager On-premise instance to the target Experience Manager Cloud Service instance.
 This tool also transfers principals (users or groups) automatically.

 You can download the **Content Transfer Tool** as a ZIP file from the **Software Distribution** portal: